INSURING YOUR HOME

 How do I get portable valuables cover?

 - If you have a Classic policy, portable valuables cover can be added as an optional cover.
-You can do this online or give us a call.
+You can do this with GIO Online Services or give us a call.

 - If you have a Classic Extras policy, unspecified portable valuables are covered up to $1,000 per item and $4,000 in total.